Mastering

 mkdir terraform

-Inside newly created terraform folder create a terraform.tf file:
+Inside newly created terraform folder create a versions.tf file:

 cd terraform